-Noel Semple holds a SSHRC Postdoctoral Research Fellowship at the University of Toronto Faculty of Law, where he is affiliated with the Centre for the Legal Profession.
-His postdoctoral research queries the relationship between regulation of the legal profession(s) and access to justice.
+Noel Semple holds a SSHRC Postdoctoral Research Fellowship at the University of Toronto Faculty of Law, where he is Visiting Scholar in Residence at the Centre for the Legal Profession.
+His postdoctoral research queries the relationship between legal services regulation, professionalism, and access to justice.

 Curriculum Vitae (PDF)